paninij/paninij/site/src/_docs/1_tour.md

 - code for handling requests from other capsules

 You can think of a capsule core as the stateful and behavioral center of a capsule.
-The @PaniniJ runtime is responsible for wraping and executing a graph of these capsule cores, all running in parallel.
+The @PaniniJ runtime is responsible for wrapping and executing a graph of these capsule cores, all running in parallel.

 In @PaniniJ, these capsules communicate with one another by what looks like a